Best of the Super Juniors: 2011

 The 2011 Best of the Super Juniors featured 18 participants in two blocks, and was held from May 26 to June 10.
 This marked the largest number of entrants in the history of the tournament.
-Outside entrants included Daisuke Sasaki (freelancer), Fujita "Jr." Hayato (Michinoku Pro), Great Sasuke (Michinoku Pro), Kenny Omega (DDT Pro-Wrestling, United States), Kota Ibushi (DDT), Máscara Dorada (Consejo Mundial de Lucha Libre, Mexico), and TJP (freelancer, United States).
+Outside entrants included Daisuke Sasaki (freelancer), Fujita "Jr." Hayato (Michinoku Pro), Great Sasuke (Michinoku Pro), Kenny Omega (DDT Pro-Wrestling), Kota Ibushi (DDT), Máscara Dorada (Consejo Mundial de Lucha Libre), and TJP (freelancer).
 Sasaki and Taichi earned their spots in the tournament by winning Road to the Super Jr. 2Days Tournaments on April 8, 2011.
 Kota Ibushi became the first wrestler not affiliated with New Japan Pro-Wrestling to win the tournament.
 He went on to defeat Prince Devitt for the IWGP Junior Heavyweight Championship on June 18, 2011.